-I. EXECUTIVE SUMMARY 1
+l.
+EXECUTIVE SUMMARY 1

 II.
 INTRODUCTION 1

 III.
-INFORMATION PRACTICES ACT REQUIREMENTS
+INFORMATION PRACTICES ACT REQUIREMENTS A. Background B. Breach Notification Requirement 2

 IV.
-STATE POLICY REQUIREMENTS
+STATE POLICY REQUIREMENTS 4

-V. ESSENTIAL ELEMENTS TO CONSIDER.
-A. Whether Breach Notification Is Required by Law.
-B. Whether Breach Notification Is Required by State Policy.
-C. Timeliness of the Notification.
-D. Source of the Notification.
-E. Format of the Notification.
-F. Content of the Notification.
-G. Approval of the Notification.
-H. Method(s) of Notification.
-I. Preparation for Follow-on Inquiries from Noticed Individuals.
-J. Other Situations When Breach Notification Should Be Considered.
-K. Other Actions That Agencies Can Take to Mitigate Harm to Individuals.
-7 9 .
-10 .
-11 .
-11 .
-12 .
-13
+V. ESSENTIAL ELEMENTS TO CONSIDER A. Whether Breach Notification Is Required by Law B. Whether Breach Notification Is Required by State Policy C. Timeliness of the Notification D. Source of the Notification E. Format of the Notification F. Content of the Notification G. Approval of the Notification H. Method(s) of Notification I. Preparation for Follow-on Inquiries from Noticed Individuals J. Other Situations When Breach Notification Should Be Considered K. Other Actions That Agencies Can Take to Mitigate Harmto Individuals 7 9 10 11 11 12 13

 VI.
 OTHER CONSIDERATIONS 18

 VII.
-NOTIFYING OTHERS WHEN REQUIREDA.
-Notifying the Attorney GeneralB.
-Notifying Credit Reporting Agencies 19
+NOTIFYING OTHERS WHEN REQUIRED A. Notifying the Attorney General B. Notifying Credit Reporting Agencies 19

 VIII.
+QUESTIONS .19

-A. APPENDIX A: Breach Response and Notification Assessment Checklist .
-22 .
-33 .
-35 .
-36 .
-37 .
-38 .
-39 .
-40
+IX.
+APPENDIX A: Breach Response and Notification Assessment Checklist 21 31 33 34 35 36 37 38 39 40